sjmoody/eventio/README.md

 - The virtues of TS in throwing early errors before build
 - The workarounds devs use to break the virtues of TS
 - How devs compulsively refactor or fix things that annoy them (like ugly design)
+- The tedious triple accounting seems to be inevitable in many languages
+- How to convert a Webstorm template into a VS Code snippet

 ## Features to Build (versions)